rswinkle/PortableGL/README.md

 PortableGL
 ==========

-***"Because of the nature of Moore's law, anything that an extremely clever graphics programmer can do at one point can be replicated by a merely competent programmer some number of years later."*** - John Carmack
+***"Because of the nature of Moore's law, anything that an extremely clever graphics programmer can do at one point can be replicated by a merely competent programmer some number of years later."*** -John Carmack

-In a nutshell, PortableGL is an implementation of OpenGL 3.x core (mostly; see [GL Version](https://github.com/rswinkle/PortableGL#gl-version) in clean C99 as a single header library (in the style of the [stb libraries](https://github.com/nothings/stb)).
+In a nutshell, PortableGL is an implementation of OpenGL 3.x core (mostly; see [GL Version](https://github.com/rswinkle/PortableGL#gl-version)) in clean C99 as a single header library (in the style of the [stb libraries](https://github.com/nothings/stb)).

 It can theoretically be used with anything that takes a framebuffer/texture as input (including just writing images to disk manually or using something like stb_image_write) but all the demos use SDL2 and it currently only supports 8-bits per channel RGBA as a target (and also for textures).